 - Later when the show brings up child molesters luring kids by offering free cash, someone comments "Well hey, free cash".

 - After a villain in Mortal Kombat defies his Disney Villain Death by flying to safety, someone comments "Okay good I was about to ask why he forgot he could do that".

 - When the narrator in The Hobbit notes Bilbo's growing love for the clearly pre-teenage princess, a wall of annotations flood the screen, all simply saying "what".

-- The moral of Cartoon All-Stars is "take drugs and all your favorite cartoon characters will show up to talk to you".
+- The moral of Cartoon All-Stars to the Rescue is "take drugs and all your favorite cartoon characters will show up to talk to you".

 "MAKE IT STOP!
 MAKE IT STOP!
 BRING BACK TRICKY!
 BRING BACK DEUS EX RINGS!
 BRING BACK THE INSANE CLOWN POSSE!
 AT LEAST THEY HAVE VARIATION TO THEIR REPETITIVE LYRICS!"(while the Snow Kids are snowboarding in formation) "Please tell me they're forming a target for a bomber plane to hit."

 - The infamously long and grating "Snow Kids Rock" song has the annotators attack it viciously, and then bargain with it to finally end.